 In this section, you’ll find tips and outfit ideas for Tulum by activity.

-These are outfits I’ve worn, and outfits I thought were cute that I’ve seen other people wear while I was living there.
+These are both outfits I’ve worn and ones I thought were cute that I’ve seen others wear while I was living there.

 OUTFIT 1: CENOTES & SIAN KAAN

-There are so many incredible cenotes in and around Tulum you can’t miss out on.
+There are so many incredible cenotes in and around Tulum that you can’t miss out on.

-For those, and for floating down the lagoon inside the Sian Ka’an Biosphere Reserve, you’ll want to bring all your watery gear!
+For those who want to go floating down the lagoon inside the Sian Ka’an Biosphere Reserve, you’ll want to bring all your water sports gear!

-I’ve found that wearing my bathing suit under a comfy romper or short and shirt combo is easiest for changing.
-If you are biking to the Cenote Calavera or Cenotes Escondido and Cristal, you should cover up appropriately since you’ll be on the side of a busy road.
+I’ve found that changing into my bathing suit is easiest when wearing a comfy romper or shorts and shirt combo.
+If you’re biking to Cenote Calavera or Cenotes Escondido and Cristal, you should cover up appropriately because you’ll be pedaling on the side of a busy road.

 - Bikini or board shorts